The Teichm\"uller Space of a 3-Dimensional Anosov Flow: The Orbit-Equivalence Space of Anosov Flow

 \subsection{Path-connectedness of the space of Anosov flows}

-In this subsection, we show Theorem \ref{thm connect}, i.e., two orbit-equivalent transitive Anosov flows on $3$-manifold can be connected by a path of Anosov flows.
+In this subsection, we show Theorem \ref{thm connect}, i.e., two orbit-equivalent (via an orbit-equivalence homotopic to Id$_M$) transitive Anosov flows on $3$-manifold can be connected by a path of Anosov flows.
 Firstly, we give a version of Anosov vector fields.

 \begin{theorem} Let $\Phi$ and $\Psi$ be two Anosov flows generated by $C^{1+}$-smooth vector-fields on $3$-manifold $M$.
 Assume that $\Phi$ and $\Psi$ are orbit-equivalent by an orbit-equivalence $H$ homotopic to identity Id$_M$.
 Then there is a path of Anosov flows generated by $C^{1+}$-smooth vector-fields on $M$ connecting $\Phi$ and $\Psi$. \end{theorem}